 The RBC Bearings Incorporated (f/k/a Roller Bearing Holding Company, Inc.) 2001 Stock Option Plan was adopted in fiscal 2002 and amended and restated on October 24, 2003.
-The terms of the 2001 Stock Option Plan provide for the grant of options to purchase up to 1,008,553 shares of common stock to officers and employees of, and consultants (including members of the board of directors) to, the Company and its subsidiaries selected by the CEO to participate in the plan.
+The terms of the 2001 Stock Option Plan provide for the grant of options to purchase up to 1,008,553 shares of common stock to officers and employees of, and consultants (including members of the Board of Directors (the "Board")) to, the Company and its subsidiaries selected by the CEO to participate in the plan.
 Options granted may be either incentive stock options (under Section 422 of the Internal Revenue Code) or non-qualified stock options.
-The 2001 Stock Option Plan, which expired in July 2011, was governed by the Company's board of directors or a committee to which the board of directors delegates its responsibilities.
-As of March 30, 2013, there were outstanding options to purchase 8,750 shares of common stock granted under the 2001 Stock Option Plan, all of which were exercisable.
+The 2001 Stock Option Plan, which expired in July 2011, was governed by the Company's Board or a committee to which the Board delegates its responsibilities.
+As of March 29, 2014, there were outstanding options to purchase 8,750 shares of common stock granted under the 2001 Stock Option Plan, all of which were exercisable.
 As of August 15, 2005, the 2001 Stock Option Plan was frozen and no additional stock options will be awarded pursuant to the Plan.